GitTrolls/medusa/docs/content/troubleshooting/missing-payment-providers.md

-# Payment Provider (Stripe) not showing in checkout
+# Stripe not showing in checkout

 You add payment providers to your Medusa instance by adding them as plugins in `medusa-config.js`: